harlanw/telemetry/README.md

 ## Warning
 This repository is extremely outdated.
-The firmware/software is incomplete and the hardware outdated and has issues.
+The firmware/software is many revisions behind and the hardware is outdated and has issues.